akamai/terraform-provider-akamai/docs/resources/appsec_wap_selected_hostnames.md

   WAPSelectedHostnames
 ---

-# akamai_appsec_wap_selected_hostnames
+# akamai_appsec_wap_selected_hostnames [Beta]

 The `akamai_appsec_wap_selected_hostnames` resource allows you to set the lists of hostnames to be protected and to be evaluated under a given security configuration and policy.
 This resource is available only for WAP accounts.
 Either of the lists of hostnames may be omitted or specified as an empty list, but at least one of the two lists must be present and non-empty.
+(WAP selected hostnames is currently in beta.
+Please contact your Akamai representative for more information about this feature.)

 ## Example Usage